 Serbia is party to relevant human rights instruments, including the 1954 and 1961 Conventions, although it has not acceded to the two key Council of Europe conventions.
 Data on statelessness is not comprehensive in Serbia and there is no dedicated statelessness determination procedure, although there are ad hoc procedures for identifying statelessness.
 The 2018 Law on Foreigners provided a definition of a stateless person in national law for the first time, though this is narrower than the 1954 Convention definition.
 There is also a ‘stateless’ status in Serbia providing for a right to work, education, social security and a travel document, as well as protection against discrimination, but there is no clear and accessible procedure to acquire this status.
 There are some protections against the arbitrary detention of stateless people including a time limit in law, a policy of setting a country of removal prior to detention, and a procedure for ascertaining nationality and redocumentation during the removal process.

 Efforts to prevent and reduce statelessness in Serbia are inhibited by gaps in the implementation of legal safeguards.
 The law prevents statelessness for most children born on the territory or to Serbian nationals abroad, foundlings, and adopted children, providing for an automatic right to acquire Serbian nationality.
 However, the safeguard for children born in Serbia is implemented in such a way as to apply only to minors, and a request must be submitted to the competent authority for a decision to be made on the acquisition of nationality.
-Bylaws on birth registration require parents to present birth certificates and identity documents, increasing the risk that births remain unregistered.
-Withdrawal of nationality is established in law and there are protections against statelessness, but cases of ‘quasi-loss’ of citizenship have been reported in practice leading to a risk of statelessness.
+Bylaws on birth registration require parents to present birth certificates and identity documents, increasing the risk that births remain unregistered Withdrawal of nationality is established in law and there are protections against statelessness, but cases of ‘quasi-loss’ of nationality have been reported leading to a risk of statelessness.

 Milan Radojev, Praxis